johnpeart/johnpeart.github.io/src/posts/blogpost/2024-09-09-rebuilding-website-eleventy.md

 ### Unique Opengraph images on every page

 Opengraph images are the images that pop up on social media when you share a URL of a page.
-Here's an example of one I most recently used for my 'weeknotes':
+Here’s an example of one I most recently used for my 'weeknotes':

 <figure>
 	<img src="/assets/images/posts/2024/09/09/opengraph-weeknotes.png" alt="A representation of a calendar with the word “Weeknote” and the number “01” on it.">